 Recommendation: It is our recommendation that monthly statements and individual transactions are reviewed to ensure that they are following the School Department's policy in regards to the usage of the purchasing cards.
-We recommend having a consistent policy on the retention of supporting documentation, i.e. receipts and invoices, for purchasing card purchases, which should include uploading documentation for all transactions to the JP Morgan website.
+We recommend having a consistent policy on the retention of supporting documentation, (i.e., receipts and invoices), for purchasing card purchases, which should include uploading documentation for all transactions to the JP Morgan website.
 We also recommend reviewing and enforcing the policy and revoking the use of purchasing cards for those employees who violate the School Department's purchasing card policy.

-Management Response: New software implementation and staff turnover over the course of the year caused significant challenges for the department with respect to keeping up with routine reviews and reconciliations.
-With several new staff in place, we intend to review all policies and procedures related to purchasing cards.
+Management Response: New software implementation and staff turnover over the course of the year continues to cause significant challenges for the department with respect to routine reviews and reconciliations.
+With new leadership and staff in place, we intend to re-prioritize review of all policies and procedures related to purchasing cards.
 Following our internal policy review, we will ensure that these policies have been communicated to purchasing cards end users.
 Moving forward, we will perform monthly reviews of purchasing card activity to identify whether there are transactions that may be out of compliance.
-If the finance department finds that a user is not following policy despite being duly informed of said policy, their purchasing card privileges will be revoked.
+If the Finance Department finds that a user is not following policy despite being informed of said policy, their purchasing card privileges will be revoked.

-Anticipated Completion Date: April 1, 2020
+Anticipated Completion Date: June 30, 2021